j3k0/cordova-plugin-purchase/README.md

 * Microsoft
   * [Monetize with In-App Purchases](https://docs.microsoft.com/en-us/windows/uwp/monetize/in-app-purchases-and-trials)

-They all share the same concepts, so they are a good reads in all cases, with some advice that apply to all platforms.
+All platforms share the same concepts, so they are a good reads in all cases.

-To ease the beggining of your journey into the intimidating world of In-App Purchase with Cordova, we wrote a guide which hopefully will help you get things done: https://purchase.cordova.fovea.cc/
+To ease the beginning of your journey into the intimidating world of In-App Purchase with Cordova, we wrote a guide which hopefully will help you get things done: https://purchase.cordova.fovea.cc/

 In short, you'll have two main tasks to accomplish:

  1. Setup your application and In-App Products on AppStore, Play or Azure platforms using their respective web interfaces.
  2. Add In-App Purchase code to your application.

-For platform setup, the [wiki](https://github.com/j3k0/cordova-plugin-purchase/wiki/Home) contains good information.
+For platform setup, the [wiki](https://github.com/j3k0/cordova-plugin-purchase/wiki/Home) is a good starting point.

 For the code itself, the [API Documentation](doc/api.md) is a definitely a recommended read.